Millinery wear and care, and Policies - or how to love your hat!

 Images from the top of the page -

-Emily - a cerise silk panelled vintage beret with wired embroidered lime & cerise feathers; Erica is a delicate duck blue wired sinamay headpiece finished with blue/black passion flowers and veiling; detail of York, a black sinamay saucer and silver goose nagiore feather flower, diamante centre, the underside of the saucer is trimmed with silver crinoline and peacock hurl; Dorothy Gray, early 20 century style fur felt cloche, with cockade detail and veiling.
+Emily - a cerise silk panelled vintage beret with wired embroidered lime & cerise feathers; Erica is a delicate duck blue wired sinamay headpiece finished with blue/black passion flowers and veiling; York, a black sinamay saucer and silver goose nagiore feather flower (centre), diamante centre, the underside of the saucer is trimmed with silver crinoline and peacock hurl; Dorothy Gray, early 20 century style fur felt cloche, with cockade detail and veiling.
+Collage of images - please see the Girls Gets Wed blog post .
 POA